dfinke/ImportExcel/mdHelp/en/open-excelpackage.md

 PS\> Close-ExcelPackage $excel -Show
 ```

 This will open the password protected file at $xlPath using the password stored in $Password.
-Sheet1 is selected and formatting applied to two blocks of the sheet; then the file is and saved and loaded into Excel.
+Sheet1 is selected and formatting applied to two blocks of the sheet; then the file is saved and loaded into Excel.

 ## PARAMETERS